News and Opinion on Neighborhoods, Schools and Local Governments of Redmond, WA.

 9/11/07, Impressions of Hank Myers council debut

 I scanned the Council meeting last night on my DVD.
 The highlight was watching Hank Myers getting sworn into the City Council and watching him in action.
 He had his first night at the Council Study Session "Roundtable" and was awesome.
 Hank demonstrated confidence, leadership, transportation expertise, enthusiasm and commitment in his new role.
-My first impression of Hank is that he will be a valuable and welcome addition to Redmond government.
+My first impression of Mr. Myers is that he will be a valuable and welcome addition to Redmond government.

 Conversation kicked off on The Overlake Urban Master Plan.
 This topic gave Mr. Myers an excellent opportunity to demonstrate his expertise in his career field of "transportation economics" & planning.
 He interacted very effectively with Tom Hinman and Susan Petipas of the Planning Commission AND staff.
 You could feel the new energy and buzz at the council table.
 Even Cole was especially relaxed and funny.
-I think he felt a burden of responsibility lift with the presence of Hank.
+I think Cole felt a burden of responsibility lift with the presence of Hank.

 8/25, "Race for Mayor" Reporter article reviewed